flyingcircusio/fc-nixos/doc/src/upgrade.md

 There are no breaking changes in the integration of PostgreSQL into the Flying Circus platform, but the database software itself includes some major changes listed [in its Release Notes](https://www.postgresql.org/docs/release/18.0/).
 Migrating between major versions of PostgreSQL requires migrating the data directory.
-See {ref}
-`nixos-postgresql-major-upgrade` for how out platform can help with that.
+See {ref}`nixos-postgresql-major-upgrade` for how our platform can help with that.

 `postgresql13` has been removed, as it's end-of-life.
 Please update to `postgresql14` or newer.